ZidrunasDabulevicius/prieglaudele/README.md

 XAMPP is used as a free and Open-source cross-platform Web Server Solution Stack providing apache HTTP server and MySQL database.

- Aš, Židrūnas Dabulevičius, prisidedu.

- Aš Gabija, prisidedu

- Aš Vygandas, prisidedu

-Aš, Vidmantė, prisidedu.